gzalo/gzalo/README.md

-### Hi there 👋
+### Hi!

 I'm Gonzalo Avila Alterach, an _Electronics Engineer_ graduated from the University of Buenos Aires in Argentina.

 I really enjoy designing open software, hardware and firmware for the community and various companies.

-### Interests :boom:
+### Interests

-- Embedded systems ⚡
+- Embedded systems
-- Emulators of obscure platforms, graphics programming :joystick:
+- Emulators of obscure platforms, graphics programming
-- Reverse engineering ⚙️
+- Reverse engineering
-- Signal processing and robotics :robot:
+- Signal processing and robotics
+- Ham radio, RF circuits (I'm [LU6CGA](https://www.qrz.com/db/LU6CGA))
-- Computer networks and other communication protocols 🖧
+- Computer networks and other communication protocols

-### How to reach me 📫
+### How to reach me

 You can find my email on the left column, or browse my social media accounts here: